wmcbrine/wmcbrine.github.io/saucer/README.md

 ![Me and CoCo](meandcoco.jpg)

 The author and the original development machine at a math fair.
-I didn't write the game for this, but decided to enter it when I heard about it.
+I didn't write the game for the fair, but decided to enter when I heard about it.
 Note the flowchart (done after the fact) to make it more mathy.
 Saucer got third place.